-In G4 Analytics, it's now possible to delete individual user data.
+In GA4, it's now possible to delete individual user data.
 In Universal Analytics, it was only possible to delete data within a set time range.
 This functionality is an improvement from a privacy perspective and makes it easier to respond to erasure requests under the GDPR.

 What are meaningful privacy improvements?

-In conclusion, you could say that G4 Analytics is a bit more privacy-friendly than Universal Analytics.
+In conclusion, you could say that GA4 is a bit more privacy-friendly than Universal Analytics.
 Still, in the end, it does not have any meaningful impact on GDPR compliance.

-Therefore, It’s a bit far-fetched to call G4 Analytics “the new standard” in a changing environment that calls for less privacy-invasive data-collecting measures is a bit far-fetched.
+Therefore, Calling GA4 “the new standard” in a changing environment that calls for less privacy-invasive data-collecting measures is a bit far-fetched.

-Is switching from Universal Analytics to G4 Analytics worth it?
+Is switching from Universal Analytics to GA4 worth it?

 If you like it or not, the future of web analytics will be cookieless.
-Web Browsers like Firefox and Safari have already blocked third-party cookies, and even Google Chrome announced that it will be phasing out with third-party cookies in 2023.
+Web Browsers like Firefox and Safari have already blocked third-party cookies; even Google Chrome announced it would be phasing out third-party cookies in 2023.

 We have stripped the complexity from Google Analytics and designed a one-page dashboard that shows you everything you need to know.